 First turn the joystick over and remove the 4 screws.
 Now take all the parts out (be careful not to lose the small spring on the joystick button) like this.

 The first thing to do is examine the white plastic handle.
 Is the ring of plastic broken in any place?
 You will probbaly see signs of stress in the plastic along the joints, and eventually these will break because of the design.
 If it is broken then your only option is to replace the plastic handle.
-You can purchase them here.
+You can purchase them online at Best Electronics.
 These new ones are reinforced with a better design for more stability.

 If the handle is not broken like the one in the picture, than it is most likely the dome contacts on the circuit board.
 This is most often the problem with joysticks.
 The joystick is designed so that when you press the button or direction on the joystick, the dome contacts complete the circuit.
 Find the corresponding contact that is giving you the problem (up, down, left, right, button).

 Notice how there is plastic tape over the whole board.
 Take a razor and cut a square around the contact/contacts that are giving you problems.
 Remove the square of tape and the contact.

 Next try taking some rubbing alcohol and clean the entire dome contact as well as the circuit board.
 This often will fix the problem.
 However a much better long term solution is to get new redesigned dome contacts.
 They can also be purchased at Best’s.
 Notice how the redesigned ones on the left are 4 pronged instead of 3.
 This makes a big difference in the stability of the connection.
 But it is worth it to try cleaning the old ones first if you don’t have the new ones available.

 Now place the new or cleaned contact back on the circuit board and be sure to line it up correctly as in the pictures to ensure the best possible connection.
 Now put a new piece of clear tape over it.
 You can use packing tape or scotch, either one will work just fine.